psytext/rosettastats/docs/mediation.md

 ## R

-In R the fucntion is called mediationSem, which uses the SEM package Lavaan.
+In R the function is called mediationSem, which uses the SEM package Lavaan.
 The data are in dataset "dat".
 Example 1 is called as follows.